knz/programming-in-c/assignments/6_bloom/README.rst

 Requirements
 ============

-You must write a program `dedup` which can process a very large number of lines on its standard input (containing possibly billions of input lines) and reproduces its input on its standard output with the least number of duplicates.
+You must write a program `dups` which can process a very large number of lines on its standard input (containing possibly billions of input lines) and reproduces its input on its standard output without any duplicates.
+The program may drop a small fraction of the input which are not duplicates.

 Your solution must use a `Bloom filter`__ to detect duplicate items.